karatelabs/karate/README.md

 -DartifactId=myproject
 ```

-This will create a folder called 'myproject' (or whatever you set the name to).
+This will create a folder called `myproject` (or whatever you set the name to).

 You can refer to this [nice blog post and video](https://www.joecolantonio.com/2017/03/23/rest-test-tool-karate-api-testing/) by Joe Colantonio which provides step by step instructions on how to get started using Eclipse.
 Also make sure you install the [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/) !